-15. Has the grantee established a security and emergency training program?
+18. Has the grantee established a security and emergency training program?

 The grantee should provide ongoing basic training to all employees in security orientation and awareness and emergency response.
 Ongoing training should be provided to employees that have direct security responsibilities such as operating, maintenance, law enforcement and fare inspection.
-Ongoing training should include advanced security and emergency response training by job function and actions required at incremental Homeland Security Advisory System (HSAS) threat advisory levels.
+Ongoing training should include advanced security and emergency response by job function and actions required at incremental Homeland Security Advisory System (HSAS) threat advisory levels.
 Security training programs should emphasize integration of visible deterrence, randomness, and unpredictability into security deployment activities to avoid exploitable patterns and heighten deterrent effect.

-Advanced security training programs also should be established for transit managers, including but not limited to CEOs, General Managers, Operations Managers, and Security Coordinators (includes Security Directors and Transit Police Chiefs).
+Advanced security training programs also should be established for transit managers, including but not limited to CEOs, general managers, operations managers, and security coordinators (includes security directors and transit police chiefs).
 The materials should be updated regularly to address high consequence risks that have been identified by the grantee's risk assessments.
 Training should reinforce roles and responsibilities and should ensure that employees are proficient in their duties at all times.

-The grantee should establish a system that records personnel training in security and emergency response that, at a minimum, documents employee's initial training, and any recurrent training (e.g., periodic and/or refresher).
+The grantee should establish a system that records personnel training in security and emergency response that, at a minimum, documents employees' initial training, and any recurrent training (e.g., periodic and/or refresher).
 Grantees should also establish and maintain a security notification process to inform personnel of significant updates to security and emergency management plans and procedures, as necessary.

 Procedure manuals, employee handbooks, and training materials may provide information on the grantee's efforts to train employees in security and emergency response.
-The grantee may be asked if security training seminars or workshops have been conducted for all employees.

-A sample of the grantee's records concerning security and emergency training may be reviewed to verify the grantee's recordkeeping system.
-The grantee should also have a notification process to inform employees of significant updates to plans and procedures.
+The reviewer will ask the grantee if security training seminars or workshops have been conducted for all employees and whether records are kept concerning security and emergency training.
+If so, a sample of these documents may be examined to verify the grantee's recordkeeping system.
+The reviewer will ask whether or not the grantee has a notification process to inform employees of significant updates to plans and procedures.